Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ![dapr-components](../../assets/images/04-aca-dapr-stateapi/dapr-components.jpg)

-To add the component file state store, add a new folder named **components** under the directory **TasksTracker.ContainerApps** and add a new yaml file as show below:
+To add the component file state store, add a new folder named **components** under the directory **TasksTracker.ContainerApps** and add a new yaml file as show below.
+The values for `url` and `masterKey` can be found in the console output from the most recent commands.

 !!! info
     You need to replace the **masterKey** value with your Cosmos Account key.
 Remember this is only needed for local development debugging, we will not be using the masterKey when we deploy to ACA.